-- Holders of Novice licences issued by other CEPT countries may not, therefore, operate under that Recommendation in the UK.
-We have made no formal arrangements for the holder of a UK Foundation or Intermediate Licence to operate in other countries. - 2.31 We understand that some CEPT countries allow the holder of a UK Foundation or Intermediate Licence to operate there.
+- 2.34 Under a separate Recommendation (ECC Recommendation (05) 06 on CEPT Novice Radio Licence15), holders of 'Novice' licences in one participating CEPT country may operate in another.
+The UK has not adopted this Recommendation.
+Holders of Novice licences issued by other CEPT countries may not, therefore, operate under that Recommendation in the UK. - 2.35 We have made no formal arrangements for the holder of a UK Foundation or Intermediate Licence to operate in other countries.
+However, we understand that some CEPT countries allow the holder of a UK Foundation or Intermediate Licence to operate there.
 These countries apply a call sign structure similar to that used for CEPT Recommendation T/R 61-01.
 This is peculiar to the licensing administrations concerned and has no bearing on CEPT Recommendation T/R 61-01 or any authorisation by way of the UK Amateur Radio Licence.
 Holders of UK licences should check with any country that they are visiting to establish whether they permit UK 'Novice' licensees to operate there and what arrangements apply.